ajayladdha4/bayes-dota-challenge/README.md

 Solution:

 1. DB Used: H2 In-Memory Database
-2. Used Regex and Factory design pattern to process logs (Imp Classes - ProcesserEngine, ProcesserFactory, MatchProcesser).
+2. Used Regex and Factory design pattern to process logs (Important Classes - ProcesserEngine, ProcesserFactory, MatchProcesser).
     Observations:
     1. We could use thrid party tools like logstash(ELK), Apache Spark etc but for this POC i kept it simple and didn't use 2rd party libs.
     2. While processing logs printing number of processed logs count for - valid, invalid logs, not interested logs